 How do I make the best garden soil?

 Once you have an idea of the current condition in the soil, you can take steps to amend it.
-A garden soil amendment is a compound of organic fertilizers mixed with other ingredients, such as compost tea, which can be used to enhance microbial activity in the soil.
+A garden soil amendment is a compound of organic fertilizers mixed with other ingredients to enhance microbial activity in the soil.
 When you present organic material into the soil, the new microbial life immediately begins working to improve the conditions in the soil, making a better environment for plant growth.

 Lime is an excellent soil conditioner that will help reduce and balance the pH levels.
 It is simply a ground limestone produce that is available at any hardware store, garden center or supply company.

 There is no complex science to applying lime and most often two or three light dusting of the entire garden area will increase pH.